unix2dossss/boxxy-roads/README.md

 ## Project Overview

-I have been completing the 100-Days-of-Python Course (references) and this was a project on Day 23 of the course.
+I have been completing the 100-Days-of-Python Course (references-3) and this was a project on Day 23 of the course.
 I took upon the challenge and wrote all the code myselef without using any sort of help.
 The course had a bare-bones version of the game, I implemented my own animations and graphics/colours to make it slightly more visually attractive.

 * Optimized Random Obstactle Generation
 * Collision Detection